CodeItQuick/CodeItQuick.github.io/README.md

 # Project Graveyard

+# Article Thoughts

+1. The Hot Take of Hot Takes
+2. Code It, Quickly, Now!

 ## General Description

 A historical take on the kata's and side projects I have worked on since 2021.
 Built using GithubPages and Ruby's Jekyll.